marcosQuesada/SimpleMQAdminGeneratorBundle/README.md

 Twitter Bootstrap has been included in all templates in order the get a nice look.

-This project has been developed as a way to improve my knowledge on Symfony 2 services , so it's just a toy project ;)
+This project has been developed as a way to improve my knowledge on Symfony 2 services , so it's just a toy project ;) Next Evolution will be rewrited from scratch using TDD & BDD and integration with TravisCI too.

 Installation Details
 ====================